 For example, if one of your ideas was “time management tips” you could break that out into more specific topics: using an app to track your work time, time blocking, how to prioritize tasks, how to effectively use a planner, minimizing distractions, the importance of taking breaks and so on.
 That one idea is now at least six different posts!

 With your content, remember that done is always better than perfect.
 Just remember to inject your personality into what you are sharing!
 And always have someone else read what you write before you post, especially for longer pieces like blogs.
 If you have the resources to outsource some of your content, consider hiring an expert copywriter to take over some of your writing tasks.
-(I use Emily Writes Well to help me with my blog!)
+(I use Emily Writes Well to help me with my copywriting purposes!)

 Choose your topics and write out your content for a month at a time.
 Sitting down to plan in one big chunk will help you work faster and will take away the stress of trying to plan content on the fly every day.
 Now that I’m seasoned at this process, I actually plan out my content for three months at a time!